 Use this command to edit the title of the current data.
 This information is displayed at the top of the data window and is included on the plot.
 The default is to use the title stored with the data.
-Note that currently only the first line of the title file is read and displayed.

 View Menu Commands